gianninajo06/gianninajo06/README.md

 # Hi, I'm Giannina 👋

-I'm a Computer Science student from Costa Rica 🇨🇷.
+I'm a Computer Science student from Costa Rica.

 ## About Me

-I'm currently studying Information Technology Engineering and building my skills in databases, networking and cybersecurity.
+I'm currently studying Computer Science and building my skills in databases, networking and cybersecurity.

 ## Languages
 - Spanish -- Native